hce/wallbox/README.md

 ## Important note

-This code is CURRENTLY UNTESTED.
+The code that adjusts the charging amount is CURRENTLY UNTESTED.
 The EV charger will be installed in roughly half a month, at which point I'll have the chance to test it in pracitce.
 ABSOLUTELY use at your own risk!

 ## What is it?